 What do I need to bring with me on the day of the placement test?

 You must bring a current legal photo I.D. with you.
-You may also bring an approved calculator with you, although you may also use one of our calculators.
 We will provide all other necessary materials.

 What subjects does the placement test include?